All children will unfortunately sustain injuries at some point, with scraped knees and cut fingers being part and parcel of growing up.

 Unsafe toys are an unnecessary risk, so always choose play equipment that has been tested and proven as safe.
-For instance, our trampolines here at TP Toys have unique Surroundsafe technology and also comply with the European safety standard (EN71-Pt14 Draft) for domestic trampolines, giving you added peace of mind.
+For instance,most of our trampolines here at TP Toys have unique Surroundsafe technology and also comply with the European safety standard (EN71-Pt14 Draft) for domestic trampolines, giving you added peace of mind.

 Similarly, well-made toys like our Scuttlebug won't come apart as children ride on them, which is something that could happen with those from unscrupulous manufacturers.